JobinsJohnson/donationapp/README.md

-# Cancer Research donation APP
+# Cancer Research Donation APP
 # Cypress JavaScript Framework with BDD Cucumber Integration
 This README provides an overview and guide for using the Cypress JavaScript framework with BDD (Behavior-Driven Development) Cucumber integration.
 Cypress is a powerful end-to-end testing framework for web applications, and when combined with Cucumber, it allows you to write your tests in a human-readable format.
 ## Prerequisites